8 Basis of Regulations

 The U.S. Department of Defense SERDP and ESTCP are jointly managed with USEPA and the U.S. Department of Energy to develop the latest science and technology to improve DOD’s environmental footprint and mission capabilities.
 Beginning in fiscal year 2011, SERDP and ESTCP have funded a significant number of projects related to developing a better understanding of PFAS occurrence, fate and transport, ecotoxicity, and remediation treatments, as well as investigating the next generation of fluorine-free firefighting foams.
 More information on SERDP and ESTCP funding projects and statements of need can be found on their website (SERDP-ESTCP 2019).

 State regulatory agencies often have the delegated authority to regulate and enforce environmental and public health requirements, although the 50 states have different priorities, resources, and processes.
 Several states have been actively involved with addressing PFAS contamination across multiple regulatory programs.
-Examples of key state programs for water, soil, remediation, hazardous substances, and consumer products are described below, and information about regulatory, advisory, and guidance values is discussed in Section 188.8.131.52.
-The information below is meant to provide examples only; the ITRC tables of PFAS water values, and PFAS soil values from state, federal, and some international countries posted as an Excel file should be consulted for more current and detailed information.
+Examples of key state programs for water, soil, remediation, hazardous substances, and consumer products are described below, and information about regulatory, advisory, and guidance values is discussed in Section 126.96.36.199.
+The information below is meant to provide examples only; the ITRC tables of PFAS water values, and PFAS soil values from state, federal, and some international entities posted as an Excel file on the fact sheets page should be consulted for more current and detailed information.

-The following subsections provide several different categories of state-adopted laws and regulations along with examples of each.
+The following subsections describe several different categories of state-adopted laws and regulations along with examples of each.
+The examples below may become outdated with time, so please refer to the table for the most up-to-date information.

 Several states have programs regulating PFAS in consumer products, including product labeling.
 Note that due to the state legislative review and finalization process, only bills that have been finalized into law are discussed below.

 Regulations that target select PFAAs as hazardous wastes or hazardous substances have not been promulgated in most states.
 Formal PFAA regulations as hazardous substances have been promulgated in Vermont, New York, New Jersey, Colorado, and Alaska (ITRC State Survey 2018, unpublished), and are under development in several other states.
-Vermont regulates PFOA and PFOS as hazardous wastes when present in a liquid at a concentration > 20 ppt, but allows exemptions for 1) consumer products that were treated with PFOA and are not specialty products; 2) remediation wastes managed under an approved CAP or disposal plan; and 3) sludge from wastewater treatment facilities, residuals from drinking water supplies, or leachate from landfills when managed under an approved plan (VT DEC 2016b, a).
+Vermont regulates PFOA and PFOS as hazardous wastes when present in a liquid at a concentration > 20 ppt, but allows exemptions for 1) consumer products that were treated with PFOA and are not specialty products; 2) remediation wastes managed under an approved Corrective Action Plan (CAP) or disposal plan; and 3) sludge from wastewater treatment facilities, residuals from drinking water supplies, or leachate from landfills when managed under an approved plan (VT DEC 2016, 2016).

-Several states have developed standards and guidance values for PFAS in drinking water, groundwater, and soil (see the ITRC tables of PFAS water values, and PFAS soil values from state, federal, and some international countries posted as an Excel file).
-Many states have either adopted the USEPA LHAs for PFOA and PFOS or selected the same health-based values, choosing to use the concentrations as advisory, nonregulated levels to guide the interpretation of PFOA and PFOS detections.
-As with any contaminant of potential concern at a remediation site, available toxicity values that meet USEPA policy requirements (USEPA 1993, 2003a, 2013e)) can be used to derive screening levels for groundwater and soil.
-As of May 2018, the USEPA has not adopted the PFOA and PFOS toxicity values as “Tier 3” to officially derive an RSL; however, the necessary information is available within the online USEPA RSL calculator and screening levels for PFOA, PFOS, and PFBS are readily available (USEPA 2017k).
+Several states have developed standards and guidance values for PFAS in drinking water, groundwater, and soil (see the ITRC PFAS water and soil values table, on the fact sheets page).
+Many states have either adopted the 2016 USEPA LHAs for PFOA and PFOS or selected the same health-based values, choosing to use the concentrations as advisory, nonregulated levels to guide the interpretation of PFOA and PFOS detections.
+As with any contaminant of potential concern at a remediation site, available toxicity values that meet USEPA policy requirements (USEPA 1993, 2003, 2013)) can be used to derive screening levels for groundwater and soil.
+As of August 2021, the USEPA has not adopted the PFOA and PFOS toxicity values as “Tier 3” to officially derive an RSL; however, the necessary information is available within the online USEPA RSL calculator and screening levels for PFOA, PFOS, and PFBS are readily available (USEPA 2017).
 Section 9 provides more information on site-specific risk assessment for PFAS.

 Some states, such as California and Minnesota, have “antidegradation” policies aimed at protecting the quality of groundwater and (in California) high quality (or Tier 2) surface waters.
 Those polices can be used in decisions on cleanup and discharge under permits.
 As an example, in California, the State Water Resources Control Board adopted Resolution 68-16 as its antidegradation policy.
 When evaluating the discharge or cleanup of chemicals, the Regional Water Quality Control Boards are required to initially set the effluent limitation or cleanup standard at the background concentration of each chemical.
 This is done regardless of whether there is a drinking water standard or other health-based value available.
 Final discharge or cleanup values consider potential health impacts, designated beneficial uses of the water body, and technical and economic feasibility in their development.

 National Pollutant Discharge Elimination System (NPDES) permits use a standard process for developing effluent limits for pollutants.
-Effluent and receiving water limitations would be established in the same manner as other pollutants.
-Michigan is currently the only state with a PFAS discharge standard.
+Effluent and receiving water limitations for PFAS would be established in the same manner as other pollutants.
+Michigan is currently the only state with PFOA and PFOS discharge standards.
 The Michigan Department of Environmental Quality Rule 57 Water Quality Values can be found on their web page (MI EGLE 2019).

 Another concern for PFAS is in the application of biosolids from municipal wastewater treatment plants to land for disposal or reuse.
 In the ITRC 2018 State Survey on PFAS, no state indicated that they had regulations on PFAS in biosolids application to land.
-However, Alaska, Delaware, Illinois, Michigan, Montana, New York, Vermont, and Wisconsin were in the process of considering and/or developing such regulations.
+Currently, Alaska, Delaware, Illinois, Maryland, Michigan, Minnesota Montana, New York, Vermont, and Wisconsin are in the process of considering and/or developing such regulations.
 In March 2019, Maine began requiring land applicators of biosolids to test for PFOA, PFOS, and PFBS before application, and prohibited application of biosolids if those PFAAs exceed specific levels (2.5 ppb for PFOA, 5.2 ppb for PFOS, and 1900 ppb for PFBS) (ME DEP 2019).
+In March 2021, Michigan Environment, Great Lakes, and Energy (EGLE) issued an interim strategy for the application of biosolids containing PFAS (MI EGLE 2021).
+It focuses on reducing PFAS inputs into wastewater treatment plants while further assessing the impacts associated with land application of biosolids containing PFAS.

 New Hampshire has an ambient air limit for ammonium perfluorooctanoate of 0.05 ug/m3 (24-hour) (NH DES 2016).